 Everest Base Camp Trek Difficulty

 Imagine yourself being at the base camp of the world’s tallest mountain Mt.
 Everest.
 Reaching the foothill of such a mountain is not an easy task.
-However, smart planning and the guidance of an expert agency will help you overcome any kind of hassles.
+However, smart planning and the guidance of an expert agency will help you overcome any kind of hassle.

 The biggest fear in Everest Base Camp Trekking is altitude sickness.
 The trail is easy to walk as there are not many uphill and downhill.
 AMS (Acute Mountain Sickness) needs to be addressed honestly during the trekking.
-The most usual acclimatization rest during EBC Trekking is at Namche Bazaar and Dingboche.
-If you heed the instructions of the guide, there won’t be any difficulties during the trek.

 However, you need to get travel insurance for trekking to avoid unavoidable circumstances.
 Your insurance must cover the emergency helicopter evacuation too.